Actionlabs-AMS/deltrans-be/README.md

 1. In your app registration, go to "Certificates & secrets"
 2. Click "New client secret"
-3. Add a description: "BaseCode Email Service Secret"
+3. Add a description: "deltrans-be Email Service Secret"
 4. Choose expiration period (recommended: 24 months)
 5. Click "Add"
 6. **Important**: Copy the secret value immediately - it won't be shown again